Friedjof/AutomaticChickenFeeder/README.md

 ```

 To set up the file system, utilize the commands outlined below.
-> It is necessary to relocate or modify the `config.json` file within the data folder.
+> It is necessary to relocate or modify the `config.json` file within the `./data` folder.
 For detailed instructions on configuring this file, please refer to the `config.json-template` file.

 ```bash
 make fs